intel-lab-lkp/linux/Documentation/networking/devlink/octeontx2.rst

      - Set the maximum number of unicast filters that can be programmed for the device.
 This can be used to achieve better device resource utilization, avoiding over consumption of unused MCAM table entries.
+   * - ``mac_stats_reset``
+     - bool
+     - runtime
+     - One-shot trigger to reset CGX/RPM MAC hardware statistics.
+       Write true to reset the counters; reading this parameter always returns false.
+Supported only on CGX/RPM mapped PF netdevs.
+The reset fails with ``-EBUSY`` when the CGX port is in use by more than one interface, such as when the PF netdev and one or more VF netdevs are active.
+Other failures return ``-EIO``.